Summary

 Let’s take the time to talk about the V-neck sweater.

-My opinion: not all are equal .
+My opinion: they are not all equal .
 We recommend some and not others.

-We don't necessarily recommend the V-neck sweater in its basic version that you find everywhere: thin, smooth, fitted, worn over a white t-shirt or a shirt.
+We don't necessarily recommend the V-neck sweater in its basic version that you find everywhere: fine, smooth, fitted, worn over a white t-shirt or shirt.

 The result is a little too bland: it doesn't have much stylistic value.

-Even if it's not shocking, I don't find it very interesting either.
+Even though it's not shocking, I don't find it very interesting either.
 Left: Missègle.
 Right: Orson Bay

-So, it is necessarily more divisive but at least we arrive at pieces with character, which have something to tell.
+So, it is necessarily more divisive but at least we arrive at pieces of character, which have something to say.

-But you will also find other great suggestions for V-neck sweaters by digging:
+But you will also find other great V-neck sweater options by digging deeper:

 A workwear-style V-neck sweater from Bronson MFG with its olive color, “rib” texture and imposing ribbed edges

-A V-neck sweater in a beautiful oatmeal color from Casatlantic .
+A V-neck sweater with a beautiful oatmeal color at Casatlantic .
 The density and texture of this wool seems interesting.
 You will also notice the raglan sleeves!

-With a beautiful V-neck sweater, the shirt is quite obvious.
+With a nice V-neck sweater, the shirt is quite obvious.
 White or blue to keep it simple.
-Add an optional tie for added elegance.
+Optionally add a tie for more elegance.

-A simple silhouette that works, at Permanent Style
+A simple but functional silhouette, at Permanent Style

 Photo credit: Colhay's